 The most obvious difference between playing acoustic and electronic drums is the volume level, and it’s probably a big factor in your decision to use an electronic kit in the first place.
 While this is a necessity for most of us, the lack of ‘feedback’ we receive when striking an electronic pad is one of the reasons electronic drums don’t feel as realistic.
 The air movement and vibrations that come from our acoustic kits simply aren’t there.
 But, what if you could get tactile response from an electronic kit without adding to the overall noise level?

 Well, you can, and you’re sitting on the solution.
 Porter and Davies’ BC range of drum stools use a built-in transducer and external amplifier to pump the lower frequencies of the sound you plug into it through your throne and directly into your body.
-Crucially, it’s only you who will notice it, as it isn’t working like a traditional driver speaker from your PA system.
+Crucially, it’s only you who will notice it, as it isn’t working like a traditional driver speaker from your PA speakers.
 The result?
 You’ll feel the vibrations from the body of the sound, giving you that ‘kit-mic’d-on-stage’ feeling, without anyone else being any the wiser.
 They don’t come cheap, but once you’ve felt it through your trap, you’ll never go back.
 Specifically, the Porter & Davies BC-X comes out top in our guide to the best drum thrones.